All that being said, inbound marketing for an agency can be done and, more importantly, it can be done creatively and effectively.

-An effective inbound marketing content strategy makes use of multiple digital marketing mediums, and what this will look like for your business will depend on your needs, staffing, industry, and of course, your buyers’ unique preferences.
+An effective inbound marketing content strategy makes use of multiple digital marketing mediums, and what this mix looks like will depend on your needs, staff, industry, and of course, your buyers’ unique preferences.

 Examples of inbound in action for an inbound marketing agency

-Now that you know what inbound marketing entails for an inbound marketing agency, let’s take a look at some examples of great inbound marketing for a marketing agency.
-This can take many forms, so to guide our focus, let’s break down some examples that fall into The Big 5.
+Now that you know what inbound marketing entails for an inbound marketing agency, let’s take a look at some examples.

 Cost is a touchy subject for many businesses.
-They worry that if they list their prices they may scare people off.
-But the truth is, when you write about cost, you’ll only be deterring people who wouldn’t have bought from you in the first place.
+They worry that if they list their price, they may scare people off.

-Creating content around price or cost shows your audience that you are honest and upfront.
-You’re not trying to hide any information or trick someone into a phone call where they’re going to be subjected to an undesired sales pitch.
+Creating content around price or cost shows your audience that you are an open and honest business.
+You’re not trying to hide any information or trick someone into a phone call for an ambush sales pitch.